goudreinette/blog/_src/posts/2017-04-07-defapi-api-s-in-an-instant.md

 - Schema is source of truth
 - Backend models, migrations, procedural code in controllers, client-side js
 - Excess filling in the cake
+- Repetitive routes
 - Users need access to their data with as little ceremony as possible

 ## Data DSL's
-The goal is to let the client describe exactly the data it needs, and have the server figure out how to resolve it.
+The goal was to let the client describe exactly the data it needs, and have the server figure out how to resolve it.
 Json itself was inadequate for this task, because I wanted to support named arguments, and disliked the resulting look.

 Like GraphQL, I created a curly-braced dsl syntax for this implementation.
 I like the symmetry between the query and json response.